How to Grow and Care for Canna Lilies

 Tropicana

-Rosehill Palms - How to Grow and Care for Canna Lilies - Trpicana
+Rosehill Palms - How to Grow and Care for Canna Lilies - Tropicana

 Features striking striped foliage and vibrant orange blooms.
 This variety is great for handling the heat and humidity of Houston.